jcunderwood/jcunderwood.github.io/README.md

 # [ShouldersOfGiants](thegiants.tech)

-Shoulders of Giants is a progressive web application that uses AI to democratizes education by allowing anyone to question and converse with historical figures.
+Shoulders of Giants is a progressive web application that uses AI to democratize education by allowing anyone to question and converse with historical figures.

 Demo: https://www.youtube.com/watch?v=NVNpUs5Rb1c